lucasarruda12/lean-prover-book/README.md

 # lean-prover-book
-Exercises from Theorem Proving in Lean 4
+My solutions to the exercises from [Theorem Proving in Lean 4](https://leanprover.github.io/theorem_proving_in_lean4/)